jonasoesch/p9/5-implementation.md

 Even less research has been conducted on DSLs who describe animated transitions between visualizations.
 Heer and Bostock, who later went to create the already mentioned D3 [@Bostock-11:datadrivendocuments], have described one approach in an earlier paper [@Heer-10:declarativelanguage].
 Their system is based on marks like lines and bars.
 To create animations, the author defines the data for the initial state and the data for the final state.
 Their tool then interpolates between the two to generate an animated transition.

 Very recently, Tableau, one of the largest providers of commercial visualization software has released a preview of their future implementation of animated transitions [@Isaacs-18:tableaumotion].
-In their concept, animations are predetermined by the change in visualization paramters ([@sec:param-classification]) and not configurable by the author.
+In their concept, animations are predetermined by the change in visualization parameters ([@sec:param-classification]) and not configurable by the author.

 The tool that most closely addresses the problems of narrative visualization is *Ellipsis* by Satyanarayan and Heer [@Satyanarayan-14:authoringnarrative].
 Ellipsis is a tool to create narrative visualization through a graphical interface.
 It wraps existing visualizations and adds an *annotation* layer, *parameters* for limited interaction (see section [-@sec:narr-vis]) and a layer for defining *transitions* between charts.
 Ellipsis thus effectively decouples the narrative structure from the individual charts and lets authors quickly explore alternative narrative structures.